NickVolynkin/documentation/source/_docs/guides/github-pull-requests.md

       </div>
       <div class="terminus-plugin">
         <h3 class="plugin-title">GitHub</h3>
-          <p class="topic-info__description">[GitHub](https://github.org) is an online service that provides cloud storage Git repositories that may be cloned and used locally or edited directly through their web-based management interface.
+          <p class="topic-info__description"><a href="https://github.org">GitHub</a> is an online service that provides cloud storage Git repositories that may be cloned and used locally or edited directly through their web-based management interface.
 These features are very useful to teams collaborating on a project together.</p>
       </div>
     </div>
   </div>